aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/buildingblockgallery/_index.md

 public class BuildingBlockGallery
 ```

-A utility class providing constants.
 Specifies the predefined gallery into which a building block is classified.

 Corresponds to the **ST\_DocPartGallery** type in OOXML.
 ## Fields